Corporate Income tax

 Estonia applies a unique and favourable approach on taxation of corporate profits.
 Resident companies and permanent establishments of the foreign entities (including branches) are subject to 20% income tax only in respect of all distributions (both actual and deemed), including:

 - gifts, donations and representation expenses;

-- and expenses and payments not related to business.
+- expenses and payments not related to business.

 Profit retained in the company is taxed at 0%

-As of January 1, 2009 dividends paid to non-residents are no longer subject to withholding tax at the general rate of 20%, irrespective of participation in the share capital of the distributing Estonian company.
+Dividends paid to non-residents are not subject to withholding tax at the general rate of 20%, irrespective of participation in the share capital of the distributing Estonian company.

 Estonia does not impose any estate taxes.
 Local governments have the authority to impose local taxes, but effectively only few municipalities have introduced these.

 Estonia has effective tax treaties with 57 countries.
 Under the double tax treaties a significant reduction of withholding taxes on various payments to non-residents is available.
 In order to apply the lower tax treaty rates, the residence certificate of the recipient of income must be submitted to the Tax Authorities by the 10th day of the month following the payment.